-Scaffolding is available in Radzen Professional and Enterprise when you create a new MSSQL, MySQL, Oracle, PostgreSQL or OData data source.
+Scaffolding is available when you create a new MSSQL, MySQL, Oracle, PostgreSQL or OData data source.
 Check the Generate pages for CRUD operations checkbox.
-Radzen will then automatically create CRUD pages for all selected tables and views (editing is supported only for tables that have a primary key constraint).
+Radzen will create CRUD pages for all selected tables and views.
+Radzen generates Add and Edit pages only for tables that have a primary key.

 Page properties are “slots” for data.
-They can store various things: the response from a database query, data entered by the application user or something that the application developer has specified.
+They can store various things: the result of a database query, data entered by the application user or something that the application developer has specified.

-Pages rely on components to implement the application scenarios.
-For example a list of data items is usually displayed by a DataGrid component, the Form component captures user input.
-The various chart components visualize data.
+Pages use UI components to implement application scenarios.
+For example a list of data items is usually displayed in a DataGrid component, the TextBox component captures user input.
+The charts visualize data.

-Those represent your data - either a database (MSSQL, MySQL, Oracle or PostgreSQL) or a service (OData, REST or Swagger).
+Data sources represent application data - either a database (MSSQL, MySQL, Oracle or PostgreSQL) or a service (OData, REST or Swagger).

 To add a new data source click the data button in the top right corner of Radzen and fill in the details.

-After adding a data source you can create CRUD pages from it or use it in existing pages to retrieve data and display it via components.
+After adding a data source you can create CRUD pages from it or use it in existing pages to retrieve data and display it.

 To work with a data source use Invoke data source method.

-Those are special kind of pages that define the common look and feel of the entire application.
-A layout consists of components that are shared between multiple pages - header, footer, navigation, sidebar, logo et. al.
+A layout is a special kind of page that defines the common look and feel of the entire application.
+A layout consists of components that are shared between multiple pages - header, footer, navigation, sidebar, company logo image.